tedneward/Azgaarnoth/Creatures/AnimatedObjects.md

 >- **Languages** —
 >- **Challenge** 2
 >___
->***Antimagic Susceptibility.***.
-The rug is incapacitated while in the area of an antimagic field.
+>***Antimagic Susceptibility.*** The rug is incapacitated while in the area of an antimagic field.
 If targeted by dispel magic, the rug must succeed on a Constitution saving throw against the caster’s spell save DC or fall unconscious for 1 minute.
 >
->***Damage Transfer.***.
-While it is grappling a creature, the rug takes only half the damage dealt to it, and the creature grappled by the rug takes the other half.
+>***Damage Transfer.*** While it is grappling a creature, the rug takes only half the damage dealt to it, and the creature grappled by the rug takes the other half.
 >
 >#### Actions